Am I Better or Worse Off Under Aeroplan’s 2026 Status Rules?

 • 4 SQC per $1: Flex, Comfort, Latitude, Premium Economy, Business

-• 1 SQC per $1: Air Canada Vacations (package price, incl. taxes/fees)
+• 1 SQC per $1: Air Canada Vacations (full package price, incl. taxes/fees)

 • 0 SQC: Basic Economy